-In case you've never heard of this type of business, a cooperative is a kind of company that allows everyone involved to be a co-owner.
-Sharing in decisions and sharing in the profits.
+A co-operative is a kind of company that allows everyone involved to be a co-owner — everyone gets to share in decisions and profits.

-The saying usually goes "one member, one share, one vote" and it's all about bringing democracy to the workplace.
+The saying usually goes: "one member, one share, one vote."
+The model is all about bringing democracy to the workplace.

-Voting on features and projects to develop, electing who serves on the advisory board and upper management, deciding on key policies that affect how your data is used, what kinds of partnerships to make, and more... these are all examples of what having a democracy-based company is all about.
+All members can vote on features and projects to develop, elect advisory board members and upper management, decide on key policies that affect how user data is used, and what kinds of partnerships to make.
+These are just a few examples of decisions that can be voted on, and that’s what having a democracy-based company is all about.

 And then there are the profits

-Being a worker/consumer co-op, this means that every year we'll share any and all profits with consumers (listeners) and workers (musicians, labels and our staff).
+Being a worker/consumer co-op, Resonate will share any and all profits with consumers (listeners) and workers (musicians, labels and our staff).

-Listeners will be able to trade their profits for more streams and downloads and/or withdraw as cash.
-Same for everyone else.
+Members will be able to trade their profits for more streams and downloads and/or withdraw as cash.

-It should be noted that cooperatives are incentivized to declare profits because they validate the business model.
+It's important to note that co-operatives are incentivized to declare profits because they validate the business model.

-Contrast that against corporations like Amazon and Spotify which often run at a loss for decades, growing and devouring other companies while exlusively benefiting shareholders in the process.
+Contrast that with how corporations like Amazon and Spotify operate – they often run at a loss for decades, growing and devouring other companies while exclusively benefiting shareholders in the process.

-Resonate is a multi-stakeholder cooperative, comprised of three different roles... musicians, fans and the people who build it.
-A typical worker/consumer co-op has two roles and in our situation, in effect, musicians are part of the worker group.
+Resonate is a multi-stakeholder co-operative comprised of three different roles: musicians, fans and the people who build it.
 Here's how profit distributions break down:

 So if Resonate makes a million dollar profit in the first year those profits will be split 45/35/20*.

-For musicians, those that receive a larger number of streams will get a higher proportion.
+So this means that musicians receiving a higher number of streams will get a higher proportion of profit.
 (Musicians that share normal earnings with their labels will do the same with yearly profit distributions.)

-Fans will get a profits proportion based on how they consume, meaning big spenders will receive a higher proportion.
-For staff and volunteers, (community managers, contributors to open source) those that put in more time will receive more dividends.
+Fans will get a proportion based on how they consume, meaning big spenders will receive more.
+For staff and volunteers (community managers, contributors to open source), those that put in more time will receive more dividends.

-A number of details regarding cooperative procedure and governance will evolve as the community grows.
-To start the process off, we've nominated our board of directors, but that election process will become an open process after the first year.
+A number of details regarding co-operative procedure and governance will evolve as the community grows.
+To start the process off, we've nominated our board of directors, but that election process will become open after the first official election.

-An organic form of community management will also likely rise up, driven by passionate volunteers from among our various stakeholders... musicians, fans and open source volunteers.
-Some combination of forums and Loomio's discussion system will drive conversations dealing with a variety of issues.
-Many of those discussions will organically lead to member-wide votes about key issues.
+An organic form of community management will also likely rise up, driven by passionate volunteers from among our various stakeholders (musicians, fans and open source volunteers).
+For communication, we plan to use some combination of forums and Loomio's discussion system, so that we can have conversations responding to a range of issues.
+Many of those discussions should organically lead to member-wide votes on key decisions.